Japan Self-Defense Forces: Role in Japanese society

 Due to the strong anti-militarism and pacifism pervading Japan in the aftermath of World War II, the JSDF was the subject of public ridicule and disdain in its early years.
-The forces were called "tax thieves" and personnel in uniform were sometimes pelted with stones while out in public.
+The forces were called "tax thieves" and personnel who wore their uniforms in public faced verbal abuse as well as harassment such as being pelted with stones.

 Appreciation of the JSDF continued to grow in the 1980s, with over half of the respondents in a 1988 survey voicing an interest in the JSDF and over 76% indicating that they were favourably impressed.
 Although the majority (63.5%) of respondents were aware that the primary purpose of the JSDF was maintenance of national security, an even greater number (77%) saw disaster relief as the most useful JSDF function.
 The JSDF therefore continued to devote much of its time and resources to disaster relief and other civic action.
 Between 1984 and 1988, at the request of prefectural governors, the JSDF assisted in approximately 3,100 disaster relief operations, involving about 138,000 personnel, 16,000 vehicles, 5,300 aircraft, and 120 ships and small craft.
 The disaster relief operations increased its favorability with the public.
 In addition, the JSDF participated in earthquake disaster prevention operations and disposed of a large quantity of World War II explosive ordnance, especially in Okinawa Prefecture.
 The forces also participated in public works projects, cooperated in managing athletic events, took part in annual Antarctic expeditions, and conducted aerial surveys to report on ice conditions for fishermen and on geographic formations for construction projects.
 Especially sensitive to maintaining harmonious relations with communities close to defense bases, the JSDF built new roads, irrigation networks, and schools in those areas.
 Soundproofing was installed in homes and public buildings near airfields.